 - Enhanced promotion within the veterinary clinical practice sector.

 - Entry point for academic clinical positions coming from the private practice sector.

 - Veterinary-based industries particularly feed and pharmaceutical manufacturers.

 This programme is intended for students with a veterinary degree or its international equivalent.
+You must have at least 1 year of postgraduate experience working as a veterinary surgeon.
 If you hold an RCVS Postgraduate Certificate in Advanced Veterinary Practice (CertAVP) or similar postgraduate accredited veterinary qualification, you can apply for recognition of prior learning.

 Students from China

 This degree is Band D.

 Check whether your international qualifications meet our general entry requirements: